At which point in the learning step can one achieve 100%?

-Why is it essential to split your dataset into training and testing sets during the machine learning process, and what could go wrong if you skip this step?
+Why is it essential to split dataset into training and testing sets during the machine learning process, and what could go wrong if one skips this step?

 In the field of machine learning, dividing a dataset into training and testing sets is a fundamental practice that serves to ensure the performance and generalizability of a model.
 This step is important for evaluating how well a machine learning model is likely to perform on unseen data.
 When a dataset is not appropriately split,